Bat: Vision

-Microbats tend to have small eyes, but are still sensitive to light and no species is truly blind.
+Microbats tend to have small eyes but are still sensitive to light, and no species is truly blind.
 Most microbats have mesopic vision, meaning that they can detect light only in low levels, whereas other mammals have photopic vision, which allows colour vision.
 Microbats may use their vision for orientation and while travelling between their roosting grounds and feeding grounds, as echolocation is effective only over short distances.
 Megabat species generally have good eyesight and may have some colour vision to help them distinguish ripe fruits.
 Some species can detect ultraviolet (UV).
-As the bodies of some microbats have distinct coloration, they may be able to discriminate colours.
+As the bodies of some microbats have distinct colouration, they may be able to discriminate colours.

 Smell

-Among bat species, megabats tend to have a more developed sense of smell, being particularly sensitive to esters which are found in ripe fruits.
+Among bat species, megabats tend to have a more developed sense of smell, being particularly sensitive to esters, which are found in ripe fruits.
 Similarly, smell is also important for vampire bats, which sense a potential host by their fur or faeces.
-Insectivorous bats have less use for smell during foraging as they rely on echolocation to search for prey.
+Insectivorous bats have less use for smell during foraging, as they rely on echolocation to search for prey.